danswer-ai/danswer/README.md

 https://github.com/danswer-ai/danswer/assets/25087905/3e19739b-d178-4371-9a38-011430bdec1b

-For more details on the Admin UI to manage connectors and users, check out our <strong><a href="https://www.youtube.com/watch?v=geNzY1nbCnU">Full Video Demo</a></strong>!
+For more details on the Admin UI to manage connectors and users, check out our
+<strong><a href="https://www.youtube.com/watch?v=geNzY1nbCnU">Full Video Demo</a></strong>!

 ## Deployment

-Danswer can easily be tested locally or deployed on a virtual machine with a single `docker compose` command.
+Danswer can easily be run locally (even on a laptop) or deployed on a virtual machine with a single `docker compose` command.
 Checkout our [docs](https://docs.danswer.dev/quickstart) to learn more.

 We also have built-in support for deployment on Kubernetes.
 Files for that can be found [here](https://github.com/danswer-ai/danswer/tree/main/deployment/kubernetes).